miemiesun/newsite4/content/posts/Interviews  Hardworking Teachers in the Pomegranate Seed Cup.md

 ![](/images/8.jpg)

-## What is the outlook or expectation for the next Pomegranate Cup?
+## What is the outlook or expectation for the next "ShiLiuZi"?

 Diao Yan: I hope that more and more students will register and the quality of the work will get better and better, and I hope that there will be more and more linkages between the two campuses.

 Bartels: We hope that the non-majors on the Yuzhong Campus side will produce some more fine works in the next edition.
 This time, many of their works were out of my expectation, and I didn't feel that they were non-professionals at all during the performance.
 Their costumes and makeup were very detailed, which also showed that they were very dedicated and serious about this competition.
 So I hope that more non-majors will participate in the program in our third and fourth sessions.

 Mubarak: This event is very meaningful.
 Although dance majors practice every day, they have limited opportunities to perform and participate in the competition, and this event kind of provides them with a stage and a chance to show themselves.
 For some non-majors on the Elmhurst Campus, this is also an opportunity to train themselves.
 Because I am a non-professional judge, I can see the works of many non-professional students, who are very good and professional.
-Through this activity, we can find more talents, and I hope that the "Pomegranate Cup" School Dance Competition will be better and better.
+Through this activity, we can find more talents, and I hope that the "ShiLiuZi" School Dance Competition will be better and better.

 Ma Runchun: I hope it will get better and better, it will get better and better.
 Because each college pays more attention to this competition, the arts are more diversified, and everyone has a high degree of enthusiasm.
 When the number of works is more and the presentation is diversified, its quality will be improved.
 So I believe it will get better and better.